(UK) – The campaign saw landmarks illuminated blue in tribute to NHS staff.

-Professionals in the lighting, events and entertainment industry are joining together to generate a nationwide light show, illuminating landmarks and historic buildings blue as a salute to the work of the NHS.
+Professionals in the lighting, events and entertainment industry have joining together to generate a nationwide light show, illuminating landmarks and historic buildings blue as a salute to the work of the NHS.

 The campaign, called #LightItBlue, was inspired by the NHS Clap For Our Carers campaign, with industry leaders wanting to create a simultaneous show of support for NHS staff amid the ongoing Covid-19 pandemic.

-To date, more than 60 theatres, bridges, cathedrals, castles, sports stadiums and national landmarks have been contacted, with the list of locations planning to take part including the O2, the Royal Albert Hall, and Bristol City Football Club; many other national landmarks are hoping to come on board.
+More than 60 theatres, bridges, cathedrals, castles, sports stadiums and national landmarks were contacted, with the list of locations taking part including the O2, the Royal Albert Hall, and Bristol City Football Club.

 A statement from the organisers reads: “The events and entertainment industry finds itself in an unprecedented state of enforced inaction.
 The best thing we can do, apart from staying home and looking after our families, is to send out a massive thank you to all of the healthcare professionals who are risking their own health to save people made seriously ill by the Covid-19 pandemic.